sal-camacho/conducting-security-audit/README.md

+# Activity Overview

-# Internal Security Audit — Botium Toys
+## Internal Security Audit — Botium Toys Security Audit
-## Activity Scenario: Botium Toys Security Audit

 This audit was conducted as part of the Google Cybersecurity Certificate program to assess Botium Toys’ internal security posture.
 Botium Toys is a small U.S. business managing both physical retail and online operations.
 As the company expands, its IT department faces growing pressure to secure assets, maintain compliance, and support international e-commerce demands.

+---

 ### Scope of the Audit